-Area Recommendation 8: Increase annual funding to the General Accelerator R&D program by \$10M in 2023 dollars to ensure US leadership in key areas.
+Area Recommendation 8: Increase annual funding to the General Accelerator R&D program by \$10M per year in 2023 dollars to ensure US leadership in key areas.

-Test facilities are ever more important to develop the advanced technology for future machines (Recommendations 4a and 4c).
+Test facilities are ever more important to develop the advanced technology for future machines (Recommendation 4a, 4c).
 The need is magnified by the small number of training opportunities on operating machines and the significant timescales and technical demands of the next colliders.
 Use of the existing test facilities should be maximized.

-The development of high-intensity beams, supported by proton and superconducting RF accelerators, can be pursued using FAST and IOTA at Fermilab.
-Key acceleration and beam requirements of a stage for a future collider based on wakefield technology, including energy gain with high brightness beams at high efficiency, can be developed using FACET-II at SLAC, BELLA at Lawrence Berkeley National Laboratory (LBNL), AWA at Argonne National Laboratory (ANL), ATF at Brookhaven National Laboratory (BNL), ZEUS at the University of Michigan under NSF, and other facilities.
-In addition to demonstrating a single self-contained stage, some of these facilities, particularly BELLA and potentially ZEUS, can demonstrate the next step toward a plasma wakefield collider-operation with two linked stages.
+The development of high intensity beams, supported by proton and superconducting RF accelerators, can be pursued using FAST and IOTA at Fermilab.
+Key acceleration and beam requirements of a stage for a future collider based on wakefield technology, including energy gain with high brightness beams at high efficiency, can be developed using FACET-II at SLAC, BELLA at LBNL, AWA at ANL, ATF at BNL, ZEUS at University of Michigan (NSF), and other facilities.
+In addition to demonstrating a single self-contained stage, some of these facilities, particularly BELLA and potentially ZEUS, can demonstrate the next step toward a plasma wakefield collider, operation with two linked stages.

 Future test facilities would typically be mid-scale projects.
 Technical and scientific plans should be developed for test facility projects that could be launched within the next 5-10 years.
-These could include the second stage cool copper test, which could develop high-gradient normal conducting RF technology.
+These could include the second stage cool copper test, which could develop high gradient normal conducting RF technology.
 Advanced accelerator test facilities can explore technology and concepts that could significantly reduce cost and risks associated with a 10 TeV pCM collider.

-An upgrade for FACET-II e^+ is uniquely positioned to enable study of positron acceleration in high-gradient plasmas.
-New kW-class efficient lasers, and use of their kilohertz repetition rate for active feedback at BELLA, will advance stage performance and enable beam tests.
+An upgrade for FACET-II e^+ is uniquely positioned to enable study of positron acceleration in high gradient plasmas.
+New kW-class efficient lasers, and use of their kilohertz repetition rate for active feedback at kBELLA, will advance stage performance and enable beam tests.
 An AWA upgrade would support GeV advanced structures.
-These, together with muon collider development, will advance the technology and feed into a future demonstrator facility to make possible a 10 TeV pCM collider (see section 6.5).
+These, together with muon collider development, will advance the technology and feed into a future demonstrator facility to make possible a 10 TeV pCM collider (see Sec.
+6.5).
 Many of these projects may be ready for scientific, technical, and cost reviews within the context of the HEP program toward the middle to end of this decade (Recommendation 6).

-Area Recommendation 9: Support generic accelerator R&D with the construction of small-scale test facilities.
-Initiate construction of larger test facilities based on project review and informed by the collider R&D program.
+Area Recommendation 9: Support generic accelerator R&D with the construction of small scale test facilities.
+Initiate construction of larger test facilities based on project review, and informed by the collider R&D program.

 Robust growth in the field requires strengthened investment in education, training, and retention to renew the workforce and develop expertise in accelerator disciplines.
 A strong and creative workforce is necessary to develop and build new accelerators and colliders.
-Creating such a workforce is driven by state-of-the-art R&D that attracts high-level talent that can execute the machine design, development, and research needed for major new accelerator projects.
+Creating such a workforce is driven by state-of-the-art R&D that attracts high-level talent and can execute the machine design, development, and research needed for major new accelerator projects.
 Such growth is seeded by development of university groups and targeted training, such as the curriculum at the US Particle Accelerator School, structured to provide opportunities to a broad base of talent (Recommendation 5).